Altitude Sickness, Cusco, Puno – Soroche

 Physiological basis of production:

-When the pressure decreases to ascend atmospheric oxygen that produces a response of the organism to compensate for this decrease in oxygen in the following manner:
+When the pressure decreases to ascend, atmospheric oxygen that produces a response in the organism to compensate for this decrease in oxygen in the following manner:

 - Increased heart rate